John D. Bassett: Politics

+John D. Bassett was very active in county level politics.
+He threw his support behind favored local officials, and also helped promote picks for postmaster.
+He strongly believed in the importance of good roads and infrastructure for economic growth.

+In the 1920's, Bassett did toy with more prominent roles in state-level politics.

 While southwestern Virginia voted strongly Democratic in the early 20th century, John D. Bassett supported the Republican ticket.
 "In an effort to advance its members' socioeconomic and ethnic views, the Ku Klux Klan turned to politics.
 In 1925, in addition to supporting a bill that would forbid the teaching of evolution in Virginia schools, the Virginia Klan campaigned against John M. Purcell, the incumbent Democratic state treasurer and a Roman Catholic.
 Klan members threw their support behind Purcell's Republican opponent, John David Bassett, whom they styled "the 100% candidate."

 Bassett lost the election, but performed surprisingly well in a state controlled by a very strong Democratic machine."
+The Klan normally supported the Democratic ticket, but they refused Purcell's candidacy simply because he was Catholic.
+Bassett never acknowledged any public support for the Ku Klux Klan.